kylelectronics/ATtiny85_Keychain/README.md

 ![keychain](/img/keychain-sparkfun.png)

 ## Description
-Originally developed for Ruddock House of Caltech, this repo contains modified files for Sparkfun Electronics
+Originally developed for Ruddock House of Caltech, this repo contains modified files featuring the flame logo of Sparkfun Electronics.

 This is a 1.6" by 1.9" PCB keychain featuring the an organization crest on the top copper, based on [https://github.com/ElectronicToast/ruddblink].
 A ring of 8 LEDs around the crest is controlled by an ATtiny85 through a 74HC595 shift register.
 This keychain is intended to be compact and aesthetic, but also simple to solder; all packages are SOIC and 0805 or larger.